vanlongtran/Blog/readme.txt

 -For user authentication system, Django by default installs the auth app, which provides us with a User objects.
 -Used this User object to implement login, logout, and signup in our blog application.
-Django provides us with a default view for a login page via LoginView.
-All we need to add are a project-level urlpattern for the auth system, a login template, and a small update to our settings.py file.
+-Django provides us with a default view for a login page via LoginView.
+All we need to add are a project-level urlpattern for the auth system, a login template, and update settings.py file.
 <!-- templates/registration/login.html -->
 {% extends 'base.html' %}
 {% block content %}